JohannesBuchner/spoken-command-recognition/tensorflow-speech-words/README.rst

 To cite the resulting dataset, you can use:

 APA-style citation: "Buchner J. Synthetic Speech Commands: A public dataset for single-word speech recognition, 2017.
-Available from <url>".
+Available from https://www.kaggle.com/jbuchner/synthetic-speech-commands-dataset/".

-BibTeX @article{speechcommands, title={Synthetic Speech Commands: A public dataset for single-word speech recognition.}, author={Buchner, Johannes}, journal={Dataset available from <url>}, year={2017} }
+BibTeX @article{speechcommands, title={Synthetic Speech Commands: A public dataset for single-word speech recognition.}, author={Buchner, Johannes}, journal={Dataset available from https://www.kaggle.com/jbuchner/synthetic-speech-commands-dataset/}, year={2017} }

+Thanks to everyone who is trying to improve open source voice detection and speech recognition.